DataBooster/PS-WebApi/README.md

 ## Server Setup

-[PSWebApi.OwinSample](https://github.com/DataBooster/PS-WebApi/tree/master/sample/PSWebApi.OwinSample) is a Quick Start Example, it can be used as a scaffold for customizing your own PS-WebApi service.
+[PSWebApi.OwinSample](https://github.com/DataBooster/PS-WebApi/tree/master/sample/PSWebApi.OwinSample) is a Quick Start Example, it can be used as a scaffold for customizing your own PS-WebApi Server.

 The main controller [PSWebApiController](https://github.com/DataBooster/PS-WebApi/blob/master/sample/PSWebApi.OwinSample/Controllers/PSWebApiController.cs) shows how to use the two main extension methods `this.InvokePowerShell(script.LocalFullPath(), allParameters)` and `this.InvokeCmd(script.LocalFullPath(), allArguments, ConfigHelper.CmdTimeoutSeconds)` brought from nugget package https://www.nuget.org/packages/DataBooster.PSWebApi.
 You can leave this controller as it is if no need to enhance at present.